 The main factors that influence calorie consumption while cycling are:

-Wind: The wind can be an ally or an enemy depending on the direction.
+Wind: the wind can be an ally or an enemy depending on the direction.
 Headwinds increase resistance and require more energy to pedal.

-Given the difficulty in calculating the caloric consumption resulting from a sport activity like cycling, the most recommended solution to keep track of your performance and fitness is to choose a good "wearable" device.
-Smartwatches are indeed wristwatches that offer endless possibilities for use, responses, and capabilities.
-The best smartwatches on the market, such as the sports watches from Garmin that you can find at Cicli Mattio, offer the possibility of having real-time estimates based on parameters such as heart rate, pace, and duration of the activity, and by performing advanced calculations, they can provide approximate data on energy expenditure and thus calorie consumption, having already in memory the cyclist's characteristics.
+Given the difficulty in calculating the caloric consumption derived from a sporting activity such as cycling, the most recommended solution to monitor your performance and fitness is to choose a good "wearable" device.
+Smartwatches are indeed wristwatches that offer endless usage possibilities, responses, and capabilities.
+The best smartwatches on the market, such as the sports watches from Garmin that you can find at Cicli Mattio, offer the possibility to have real-time estimates based on parameters such as heart rate, pace, and duration of the activity, and by performing advanced calculations, they can provide approximate data on energy expenditure and thus on calorie consumption, already having the characteristics of the cyclist stored in memory.

-Among the best Garmin models, we mention the Fenix and the Instinct, also available in their "Solar" versions which can recharge thanks to sunlight.
+Among the best Garmin models, we mention the Fenix and the Instinct, available also in their “Solar” versions, which can recharge thanks to sunlight.